trustmark-2005-ltd/TrustMark-Schemes-Integration/README.md

 ## Key Concepts

 As a scheme you will be able to submit business data of your registered members and the trades that they currently hold.
-Provision of this data will ensure that businesses are allocated a TrustMark Licence Number (TMLN) and can lodge measures of work delivered.
+Provision of this data will ensure that businesses are allocated a TrustMark Licence Number (TMLN), can be listed on the TrustMark website and can lodge work into the TrustMark Data Warehouse.

 You can deregister a business therefore ensuring they can no longer lodge work and they fall out of your billing cycle.